-Parking lots are scattered throughout Houma making them seemingly impossible to avoid when downtown.
+Parking lots are scattered throughout Downtown Houma making them seemingly impossible to avoid when downtown.
 Some of these are at key intersections, important roadways, or highly visible areas.
 Many of these parking lots provide no shade, buffer, or visual relief from the massing of cars.
-Bioswales and planted areas in or around the lots can not only create a much more attractive area, but also clean and store parking lot runoff.
-Incorporating trees can shade cars during the car or pedestrians walking by and softening the expansive amounts of barren concrete.
+Bioswales and planted areas in or around the lots can not only create a much more attractive area, but also clean and temporarily retain runoff from parking lots.
+Incorporating trees into parking lots can provide shade during the day for cars or pedestrians walking by and soften the expansive amounts of barren concrete.